 Given similar satellite uplink systems exist in the US, the FCC previously studied the possible impact as they developed the update to their rules, and after much thoughtful consideration and consultation with industry, issued the current rules through the aforementioned report and order.
 In this regard, we believe it is prudent to adopt the current FCC rules for the 5150-5250 MHz band, which should prove sufficient to protect both the US and Canada uplink satellite systems from harmful interference.
 It was also mentioned that the Globalstar receivers can monitor noise levels, providing the ability to inform the FCC and ISED of possible interference events.

 However, Canada also has a downlink satellite system with an earth station in Ottawa that is entitled to protection.
 With this in mind, and given devices have been successfully operating in the band in the US since the report and order, we recommend ISED to issue rules aligned to the FCC for the band, and if needed, implement further restrictions, such as an exclusion zone to protect the earth station in Ottawa.
-In doing so, this exclusion zone and any future earth station exclusion zones should consider minimizing the covered population impact .
-For example, future earth stations could consider locating in geographic areas with low population density.
+In doing so, this exclusion zone and any future earth station exclusion zones should consider minimizing the covered population impact consistent with antennas operations and characteristic.
+As we understand, currently the operation of non HPOD Wi-Fi network allowed everywhere including any areas considered as the exclusion zone and will remain that way.
+For the single station and future, the restriction on HPOD should be minimized as much as possible to maximize the benefit of Wi-Fi operation for the Canadian people without compromising operation of the primary system.

 Should the Department proceed to authorize HPODs use prior to WRC-19, what regulatory approach would best ensure a balance of timely deployment and the protection of other existing and future services in the 5150-5250 MHz frequency band?
 Also, indicate any and all considerations that should be given to equipment standards, technical requirements, eligibility criteria and/or conditions of licence depending on the relevant approach.

 IEEE 802 recommends ISED to follow the regulatory approach from the US FCC, for example allowing both indoor and outdoor use at up to 4W EIRP, a limitation of 125 mW EIRP at elevation above 30 degrees, and notification of deployments consisting of over 1000 access points.
-In addition, due to downlink facility in Ottawa (and any future downlink facilities), limited exclusion zone can be considered based on detailed study of impact on population Wi-Fi coverage.
+In addition, due to downlink facility in Ottawa (and any future downlink facilities), limited exclusion zone can be considered based on detailed study of relevant antennas operations and characteristic to minimize the impact on Wi-Fi coverage.

 CONCLUSION